-For diploma, associate's, and bachelor's degree programs, a letter grade of "C" (70%) or better is required for transfer credit to be awarded.
+For diploma, associate, and bachelor degree programs, a letter grade of C (70%) or better is required for transfer credit to be awarded.

 Maximum Transfer Credits Accepted

 Students enrolled in a diploma, associate or bachelor's degree program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
 The remaining 75% of the program may be any combination of transfer credit, national proficiency credit, Everest developed proficiency credit or prior learning credit.